 My parents, killjoys of killjoys, wanted to take me away from my tiny hamlet to some middle of nowhere beach resort town, filled with white, beefy, college boys on summer break who would repeatedly remind me of how I’d probably have to end up paying someone to take my virginity, like in an alternative 90’s sitcom/1950s beach romp mashup.
 Moondoggie/Jordan Catalono was going to be asking for bank too.

 I made one request of my parents before we drove to the airport.
 I needed supplies.
 Christopher Pike horror paperbacks.
 And music.
 Now, I needed this music to show off how cool I was, just in case some moody Iowa kid on a graduation trip found me in the sand and asked me what I was listening to.
-I need to be edgy.
+I needed to be edgy.
 Mysterious.
 So I went to the mall and bought the soundtrack to “Reality Bites” and the symphonic orchestra version of “Sunset Boulevard,” with Patti Lupone as Norma Desmond.
 Looking back on it, I might not have thought that one through too well.
 It would be another two years before I’d be listening to Kristen Hersh and The Breeders and Ani Difranco.
 But for the moment, I was exceptionally clueless.

 Equipped with my mankiller kit (basic music, children’s pulp fiction and a one piece bathing suit that never saw the light of day under a Hard Rock Café t-shirt), I acquiesced and relocated with my severely and decidedly uncool parents to Mexico.
 And lest I forget, the sisters aged 9 and 7.
 Names are unimportant.
 I wanna say they were named Juanita and Chencha?
 I could be wrong.
 But let’s go with that.

 The flight from Tucson to Puerto Vallarta was auspicious in a way.
 The plane was filled with middle aged, salt and pepper haired women.
 All white.
 And all wearing the same pin.
-A little purple triangle.
+A little pink triangle.
 Where I come from in Nogales, we didn’t run into these folk so out in the open, so it made sense that my parents were clueless, but I knew what I was seeing.
 I was more sophisticated than my parents.
 They were rubes and I was cosmopolitan.

 This was flight full of middle-aged lesbians on their way to Mexico.
 Cool urban lesbians who would flaunt their womanhood in front of macho Mexicans like my father.
 I sat down in my chair and buckled my seatbelt while my parents talked.